ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 #### Creating Tables

 This sample creates a table with three columns.
-The first column is a primary key of type `int`, while the second column is of type `int`, and the other is of type `varchar`.
+The first column is a primary key of type `int` while the second column is of type `int` and the other is of type `varchar`.
 The `CREATE` statement is executed via the `execute` remote function of the client.

 ```ballerina